Honda Accord: Chassis code configurations

-Fourth generation (1989)
+Fourth generation (1990)

 The fourth-generation Accord, introduced on the "CB" chassis, was unveiled in 1989 for the 1990 model year.
-Although much larger than its predecessor, the sedan's styling was evolutionary, featuring the same low-slung design and wraparound rear window as the third-generation Accord.
+Although much larger than its predecessor, the sedan's styling was evolutionary, featuring the same low-slung design and wraparound rear window as the third-generation.
 For the first time, a 3-door hatchback was no longer available internationally.

 This was one of the first U.S. production cars to feature optic reflectors with completely clear lenses on the headlamps.
-The styling reflected influences from the flagship Honda Legend (sold in North America as an Acura), as Japanese Accords were now sold at Honda Clio dealerships, where the Legend, and the Honda Inspire, were sold.
+The styling reflected influences from the flagship Legend (sold in North America as an Acura), as Japanese Accords were now sold at Honda Clio dealerships, where the Legend, and the Inspire, were sold.
 The growing popularity of the Accord internationally was evident in the ever-increasing dimensions, which now matched almost exactly with the first-generation Legend introduced in 1985.

-For this fourth-generation Accord, Honda made significant engineering design improvements.
-All Accords sold in North America came with a completely new all-aluminum 2.2-litre 16-valve electronic fuel-injected engine standard, replacing the previous 2.0-litre 12-valve model from the past generation.
-Also noteworthy, all Accords equipped with automatic transmissions used an electronically controlled rear engine mount to reduce low-frequency noise and vibration.
+For the fourth-generation model, Honda made significant engineering design improvements.
+All cars sold in North America came with a completely new all-aluminum 2.2-litre 16-valve electronic fuel-injected engine as standard, replacing the previous 2.0-litre 12-valve unit from the past generation.
+Cars equipped with automatic transmissions used an electronically controlled rear engine mount to reduce low-frequency noise and vibration.
 The mount contained two fluid-filled chambers separated by a computer-controlled valve.
 At low engine speeds, fluid is routed through the valve damping vibration.
 Above 850 rpm, fluid is routed around the valve making the engine mount stiffer.

 In the U.S., the LX-i and SE-i designations were dropped, being replaced with the DX, LX, and EX trim levels.
-The Canadian Accord trim levels varied slightly from the U.S. models with LX, EX, and EX-R roughly corresponding to the American DX, LX, and EX, respectively.
-Fourth-generation Japanese-assembled EXi Accords sold in Australia offered the same 4-wheel steering technology as was available optionally on the U.S. Honda Prelude, but was not included on the New Zealand-assembled versions.
-The four-wheel steering system was also available on the Accord's Japanese platform-mate, called the Honda Ascot FTBi.
-U.S. Accord Coupes were available in the same DX, LX and EX trims as the U.S. Accord Saloon (LX, EX, and EX-R in Canada).
+The Canadian trim levels varied slightly from the U.S. models with LX, EX, and EX-R roughly corresponding to the American DX, LX, and EX, respectively.
+Fourth-generation Japanese-assembled cars sold in Australia offered the same 4-wheel steering technology as was available optionally on the US market Prelude, but was not included on the New Zealand-assembled versions.
+The four-wheel steering system was also available on the Accord's Japanese platform-mate, called the Ascot FTBi.
+US Accord Coupes were available in the same DX, LX and EX trims as the US Accord Saloon (LX, EX, and EX-R in Canada).